jaspervdv/DDSgone/README.md

 DDSgone is supported by DDSrestore and LFilter.
 DDSrestore will restore settings if DDSgone has encountered issues and LFilter will remove redundant livery directories in the ACC liveries directory.

-.exe is occasionally seen as a trojan, sorry about that, it is not
+.exe is occasionally seen as a trojan, sorry about that, it is not.
+However, if you want to be save you can run the .py files if you have python installed on your system.

+# How to acquire the .exe files

+If you have any familiarity with GitHub just move on to the next section.
+This section is for people with no programming background, for which this tool is mostly created.

+1. Go to the directory structure located above and open the "dist" directory.

+2. open the desired .exe

+3. press the "download" button.

+4. If your computer freaks out, do not worry, this is normal behavior when you download a random .exe file.
+In chrome: Press the arrow icon and click "keep".

+5. When you start the .exe, again the computer can warn you, again this is normal behavior.
+Click "more info" followed by "run anyway"
 # How to use DDSgone

 DDSgone.exe (and .py) will remove the present dds files from a livery folder that is worked upon and temporarily suppress ACC from creating and using dds files.